LucasRouckhout/fson/README.md

 Benchmarks are notoriously easy to manipulate and can be misleading but everybody wants to see the numbers so here they are.
 These benchmarks are definitely "manipulated" to some degree.
 The most obvious tweak I made is to allocate a big enough buffer for each benchmark so that the underlying append calls would never have to reallocate a new array.
-Although to some degree they are fair because the stdlib tests get the same exact buffer size.
+Although to some degree they are fair because the stdlib tests gets the same exact buffer size to work with.

 You can run the benchmarks yourself by running `make benchmark`.
 Running these on a Apple M3 Pro gives you roughly these results.